acgtools/.github/profile/README.md

 # ACG Tools
-Create some apps to improve ACG experience.
+Create some apps to improve ACG(Animation, Comics, and Games) experience.

 <!--
   If you prefer to use your own Moe-Counter